Smart Ways to Influence Social Media Traffic

 Do you know somebody who follows and engages a lot in this niche?
 Maybe it’s better to let someone else who has more friends spread the word.

 Do you share while most users (in the US) are asleep?
-Do you submit on the weekend when most of the business users are off line?
+Do you publish on the weekend when most of the business users are offline?

 Do you share a story too late, when several others have already shared other sources?

 On weekends most people interested in business won’t see your discovery.
-Also sharing a story after several have submitted it already will not lead to success.
+Also sharing a story after several have reported it already will not lead to success.

 Sometimes sharing a post in the “right” community won’t make you succeed.
-For instance an article like “Why Linux Sucks” certainly won’t work in the Linux forum.
+For instance an article like “Why Linux Sucks” certainly won’t work on the Linux forums.

 Ask yourself: Does the group of people subscribing to the respective channel approve of your message?

-Is the source you share from a low quality site nobody trusts?
-Try to minimize such pitfalls and work with main stream topics and sources.
+• Is the source you share from a low quality site nobody trusts?
+Work with main stream topics and sources.

 I often share radical art, weird bikes and climate change articles from obscure sources that only a few people are interested in or agree with.
 This way the rarely get popular.